ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 ### Tracking Tainted State Changes of Function Parameters

-The taint analyzer has been improved to keep track of the tainted state of parameters in different execution conditions.
+The taint analyzer keeps track of the tainted state of parameters in different execution conditions.
-This information will be used to updated the tainted state of the arguments used in a function invocation, to make sure the tainted state of arguments are propagated correctly when the parameter is an out parameter or an in-out parameter.
+This information is used to update the tainted state of the arguments used in a function invocation, and to make sure that the tainted state is propagated correctly when the parameter is an out parameter or an in-out parameter.

 ### Option/Param Order Enforcement with the Run Command